Al-Armouti News Bulletin - September 2025

 Syria Trade Volume is Expected to Grow: New Customs Agreement

-In a bid to streamline customs systems and procedures, Syria and Turkey concluded customs cooperation agreement, allowing 24/7 transit of goods through Bab Al-Hawa and Bab Al-Salama crossings.
+In a bid to streamline customs systems and procedures, Syria and Turkey concluded customs cooperation agreement allowing 24/7 transit of goods through Bab Al-Hawa and Bab Al-Salama crossings.
 This agreement is the cornerstone to enhancing bilateral trade, simplifying customs clearance, combating smuggling and counterfeit products.
 Also, simplified customs procedures are not exclusive to inland transport, they include streamlining maritime transport by reactivating Latakia-Mersin route.

 SAUDI ARABIA